Mexican president says seeking ‘new relationship’ with US

 Belize’s foreign minister, Wilfred Elrington, highlighted a perceived “ominous shift” in North America and parts of Europe toward more protectionist stances.

-Host President Luis Guillermo Solis of Costa Rica later told reporters those passages directly applied to Trump’s plans for the border wall.

-“Walls that exist between nations of the world should disappear because what they do is separate the human family,” Solis said.

-The closing statement also noted regional agreement on fighting drug trafficking and organized crime, and the need to respect measures to fight climate change.
-AFP
+Agreement was also voiced on fighting drug trafficking and organized crime, and the need to respect measures to fight climate change.